polatefekaya/Zapper/README.md

 This is an experiment for signalR.
 I am testing my capibilites with TLS and SignalR.
-Trying to create an cli messaging app
+Trying to create a cli messaging app